-27. Plaintiff realleges and incorporates by reference the allegations set forth in paragraphs 1 to 26.

-28. In violation of 35 U.S.C. § 271, Defendant is now, and has been directly infringing the '752 patent

-29. Defendant has had knowledge of infringement of the '752 patent at least as of the service of the present complaint.

-30. On information and belief, Defendant has infringed and continues to infringe one or more claims, including at least Claim 1, of the '752 patent by using and/or incorporating Quick Response Codes (QR codes) in post signs in a manner covered by one or more claims of the '752 Patent.
-Defendant has infringed and continues to infringe the '752 Patent in violation of 35 U.S.C. § 271.

-31. On information and belief, Defendant has, at least through internal testing, used or incorporated QR codes in post signs, associating such QR codes with products and/or services.
-One specific example of Defendant's activity involves the use of QR codes on post signs associated with its products or services.

-32. For example, on information and belief, Defendant has at least internally tested the functionality of its QR codes in connection with its post signs.
-On information and belief, Defendant has captured a digital image of a QR code associated with post signs related to Defendant's products or services, an example of which is shown below.
+- 27. Plaintiff realleges and incorporates by reference the allegations set forth in paragraphs 1 to 26. - 28.
+In violation of 35 U.S.C. § 271, Defendant is now, and has been directly infringing the '752 patent - 29.
+Defendant has had knowledge of infringement of the '752 patent at least as of the service of the present complaint. - 30.
+On information and belief, Defendant has infringed and continues to infringe one or more claims, including at least Claim 5, of the '752 patent by using and/or incorporating Quick Response Codes (QR codes) in promotional material in a manner covered by one or more claims of the '752 Patent.
+Defendant has infringed and continues to infringe the '752 Patent in violation of 35 U.S.C. § 271. - 31.
+On information and belief, Defendant has, at least through internal testing, used or incorporated QR codes in promotional material, associating such QR codes with products and/or services.
+One specific example of Defendant's activity involves the use of QR codes on Defendant's brochure for ClariSure Oligo-SNP Postnatal Chromosomal Microarray Analysis. - 32.
+For example, on information and belief, Defendant has at least internally tested the functionality of its QR codes in connection with its promotional material.
+On information and belief, Defendant has captured a digital image of a QR code associated with promotional material, an example of which is shown below.

-33. On information and belief, at least through internal testing, Defendant has used a digital image capturing device of a portable electronic device, such as the camera component of a smart phone for example, to capture a digital image of the QR code associated with its products/services and advertisement.

-34. On information and belief, Defendant's capture of the digital image is processed by scanning technology loaded onto the portable electronic device.
+- 33. On information and belief, at least through internal testing, Defendant has used a digital image capturing device of a portable electronic device, such as the camera component of a smart phone for example, to capture a digital image of the QR code associated with its products/services and promotional material. - 34.
+On information and belief, Defendant's capture of the digital image is processed by scanning technology loaded onto the portable electronic device.
 The scanning technology detects symbology (for example, a pattern within the QR code) associated with an object (for example, the product or service associated with the QR code).
 On information and belief the scanning technology is used to decode the symbology to obtain a decode string.
 The decode string is sent to a remote server for further processing.
-Based on the decode string, the remote server sends information associated with the QR code, which is received by the user of the portable electronic device and displayed on a display associated with the portable electronic device.

-35. For example, if a user scans a QR code associated with Defendant's post signs, scanning technology decodes the pattern of the QR code to obtain a decode string and sends the decode string to a remote server.
+Based on the decode string, the remote server sends information associated with the QR code, which is received by the user of the portable electronic device and displayed on a display associated with the portable electronic device. - 35.
+For example, if a user scans a QR code associated with Defendant's promotional material, scanning technology decodes the pattern of the QR code to obtain a decode string and sends the decode string to a remote server.
 The server returns information associated with the QR code.

-In this example, the information received by the user and displayed on the portable electronic device is information about Defendant's products and includes a website providing additional information related to the product or services as shown below.
+In this example, the information received by the user and displayed on the portable electronic device is information related to Defendant's products/services, and includes a website providing additional information about the product/service as shown below.

-36. By engaging in the conduct described herein, Defendant has injured Symbology and is thus liable for infringement of the '752 patent, pursuant to 35 U.S.C. § 271.

-37. Defendant has committed these acts of infringement without license or authorization.
+- 36. On information and belief, Defendant, at least during internal use and testing, uses a visual detection system (e.g., a smartphone camera and QR code scanning application) that is configured to automatically detect symbology (e.g., the QR code scanning application and its associated camera will automatically detect symbology in a QR code when said code is scanned). - 37.
+By engaging in the conduct described herein, Defendant has injured Symbology and is thus liable for infringement of the '752 patent, pursuant to 35 U.S.C. § 271. - 38.
+Defendant has committed these acts of infringement without license or authorization.